Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Approximate Inference in GPs under Ascertainment

-Our novel derivation of ascertained EP (AEP) replaces the standard EP step with a modified step that equates the functions $\int q_{-i}(g_i)t_i(g_i) dg_i$ and $ \frac{\int q_{-i}(g_i)P(y_i,s_i|g_i,\textbf{X}_i)dg_i}{\int q_{-i}(g_i)P(s_i|g_i,\textbf{X}_i)dg_i} $.
-Specifically, at each step we find the unnormalized Gaussian $t_i(g_i)$ which makes these functions and their first two partial derivatives with respect to $\mu_{-i}$ (the mean of the Gaussian $q_{-i}(g_i)$) have the same value when evaluated at $\mu_{-i}$.
-We show in Section \ref{sec:AEP_equivalence} that this step objective coincides with the standard EP objective in the absence of ascertainment (i.e. when $P(s_i | y_i)$ is a constant regardless of $y_i$).
-Hence, our proposed algorithm generalizes standard EP to handle ascertainment.
+Ascertained EP (AEP) is our proposed method to generalize standard EP to handle ascertainment.
+AEP approximates the ascertained likelihood in Equation \ref{eq:combine_glmm_aml} by replacing the standard EP step with a modified step that equates the functions $\int q_{-i}(g_i)t_i(g_i) dg_i$ and $ \frac{\int q_{-i}(g_i)P(y_i,s_i|g_i,\bm{X}_i)dg_i}{\int q_{-i}(g_i)P(s_i|g_i,\bm{X}_i)dg_i} $.
+Unlike standard EP, we cannot minimize the GKL divergence beteween these functions, because this will lead to the same solution as standard EP, up to a scaling constant.
+Instead, AEP finds the unnormalized Gaussian $t_i(g_i)$ which makes these functions and their first two partial derivatives with respect to $\mu_{-i}$ (the mean of the Gaussian $q_{-i}(g_i)$) have the same value when evaluated at $\mu_{-i}$ (see Appendix B for details).

-The sampling distribution of the AEP maximum likelihood estimator can be approximated efficiently via jackknife sampling, by reusing the functions $t_i(g_i)$ \citep{opper_gaussian_2000,qi_predictive_2004,vehtari_bayesian_2016}.
-The evaluation of each jackknife sample requires inverting a matrix that is a submatrix of a matrix that was inverted in the original computation, with one row and one column removed.
-Such an inversion can be computed rapidly while retaining numerical stability, by combining a Cholesky decomposition with a series of Givens rotations \citep{seeger2004low}.